solariun/CorePartition/README.md

 ## Important

 If possible it is  HIGHLY RECOMMEND to implement the momentum with a proper time function.
-It will ensure stability and the developer will be able to use time to control thread process
+It will ensure stability and the developer will be able to use time to control thread process, examples of it is provided here and in every example.

 Tested at:

 ESP8266 8 different boars including ESP-01

+ESP32 - No OS and with FreeRTO - Note that ESP32 uses a lot of stack, so, if a example fails with stack over flow (it will appear on the terminal), read the error, it will say how muck stack it was needing, incrise the CreateThread to somerhing between the needed stack or higher)

 Arduino Nano (avr 328p)
 Arduino Nano (avr 168) -> Thread.ino must have 2 threads due to memory